CIRES-Hub/BiasNavi/README.md

 # BiasNavi
 A data bias management toolkit developed by ARC Training Centre for Information Resilience [CIRES](https://cires.org.au/).
+It is a large language models (LLM)-empowered toolkit for data bias management.
+BiasNavi features an autonomous agent that seamlessly integrates with modules for bias identification, measurement, surfacing, and adaptation, reasoning over data and interactions to adaptively guide users through the bias management pipeline.
+With intuitive and personalized interfaces, BiasNavi empowers users to customize their workflows and address data bias effectively.

-BiasNavi aims to manage the bias in datasets.
-It complies with the following pipeline:
+BiasNavi complies with the following bias management pipeline:

 + **Identifying**: Identify if the data or system being used is subject to bias or fairness issues.
 + **Measuring**: Quantify with an appropriate metric the magnitude of different types of bias present in the data or system being considered.